 On October 14, 2022, the Compensation Committee granted a new Long-Term Incentive Plan (LTIP) award to our executive officers and members of senior management.
 The fiscal 2023 LTIP award was subsequently expanded with new grants for additional participants, which are expensed based on the market value of our common stock on the date of the grants.
-The fiscal 2023 LTIP has two tranches, one with a time-based vesting condition and one with a performance-based vesting condition as described below:
+The fiscal 2023 LTIP award has two tranches, one with a time-based vesting condition and one with a performance-based vesting condition as described below:

 Time-Based Award Shares - Twenty-five percent of the 2023 LTIP award shares vest to participants on August 31, 2025.
-The number of shares that may be earned by participants at the end of the service period totals approximately 26,000 shares.
+The number of shares that may be earned by participants at the end of the service period totals approximately 27,000 shares.
 The number of shares awarded in this tranche does not fluctuate based on the achievement of financial measures.

-Performance-Based Award Shares - The remaining shares of the fiscal 2023 LTIP award are earned based on the highest rolling four-quarter level of qualified adjusted earnings before interest, income taxes, depreciation, amortization, and certain other charges (Adjusted EBITDA) achieved in the three-year period ending August 31, 2025.
+Performance-Based Award Shares - The remaining shares of the fiscal 2023 LTIP award are earned based on the highest rolling four-quarter level of qualified Adjusted EBITDA achieved in the three-year period ending August 31, 2025.
 The number of shares that will vest to participants for this tranche is variable and may be 50 percent of the award (minimum award threshold) or up to 200 percent of the participant's award (maximum threshold) depending on the level of qualified Adjusted EBITDA achieved.
-The number of shares that may be earned for achieving 100 percent of the performance-based objective totals approximately 77,300 shares.
-The maximum number of shares that may be awarded in connection with the performance-based tranche of the 2023 LTIP totals approximately 154,600 shares.
+The number of shares that may be earned for achieving 100 percent of the performance-based objective totals 81,135 shares.
+The maximum number of shares that may be awarded in connection with the performance-based tranche of the 2023 LTIP totals 162,270 shares.